archerismybae/Weather-app/README.md

 # Weather-app
-A weather app created using django which runs using the OpenWeather API
+A weather app created in Django that runs using the OpenWeather API

 View the deployed version here: